Finding Your Way: For Women Who Have Lost Husbands or Partners

 Support Group Meeting Details

-Our Finding Your Way Support Groups are open to any woman grieving the loss of a spouse or partner to suicide, provided they are at least four months out from their loss at the time the group begins.
+- Who: Open to any woman grieving the loss of a spouse or partner to suicide, provided they are at least four months out from their loss at the time the group begins.

-- What: Eight Sessions, 90-minutes long, every other week
+- What: Eight Sessions, 90 minutes long, every other week

 - Where: Online via Zoom